 However, as long as they are following any implemented policies, employees can use their accrued vacation days when they wish, even if they run out of sick days and need to use their vacation time to make up for it.

-Many states require employers to pay employees for any unused vacation days when they end their employment with the business.
-However, you do not need to pay out sick leave to terminated employees or those who resign in most states.
+Many states require employers to pay full-time employees for any unused vacation days at the end of the year or when they end their employment with the business.
+However, in most states, you do not need to pay out sick leave to terminated employees or when an employee leaves on their own terms.

 Offering a PTO bank

-You also have the option of implementing a PTO and vacation policy that lumps all the personal days together instead of separating them out.
-Typically, businesses will dole out the personal hours out to their employees over time, for example the hours will be added to their bank each pay period.
+You also have the option of implementing a PTO policy and vacation policy that lumps all the personal days together instead of separating them out.
+Typically, businesses will dole out the personal hours to their employees over time, for example, the hours will be added to their bank each pay period.

-A typical US employer that operates on the traditional PTO system gives employees 10 paid holidays (like Fourth of July, New Years, etc.), 2 personal days, 2 weeks of vacation time, and 8 sick leave days per year.
+A typical US employer that operates on the traditional PTO system gives employees 10 paid holidays (like the Fourth of July, New Year’s, etc.), 2 personal days, 2 weeks of vacation time, and 8 sick leave days per year.